All Year: Yes

 Eat amazing Tasmanian produce?

-We're after some helpers who want to be part of our fun team.
+We`re after some helpers who want to be part of our fun team.
 We are currently busy on the farm, and there are plenty of great projects and festivals happening.
-We're building a cider bar, a raised bed garden and plan to start a barn.
-We're also about to host a festival on the farm, which will be a lot of fun.
+We`re building a chicken tractor, planting in our new vegetable garden and plan to start a barn.
+We`re also about to host a festival on the farm, which will be a lot of fun along with attending dark mofo as part of their winter feast.

 There are many more pictures on our instagram and facebook pages along with blogs made my helpers.